ASME-ground-robot/2021-22/AutonomousNavigation/README.md

 - cv - python code to detect AR tags used in URC using OpenCV tag library
 ## 3. MotorDriver
 Codes used for Teleoperation
-- launch - Launch file to start all necessary codes/packages for Teleoperation
-- teleop - joystick control codes for manual control using PS3 controllers
+- teleop - codes for manual control using joystick controllers
 ## 4. Sensors
 Codes to read data from all sensors [GPS/IMU/LIDAR]
 ## 5. Simulations
 Rviz/Gazebo packages to simulate simple rover and environment
 ## 6. StateMachines
 Template nodes to be used for Autonomous Navigation
+## 7. launch
+Launch files to run every code for specific tasks (teleop, autonav, etc.)
-## 7. msg
+## 8. msg
 Message files to read sensor data